thinktecture/Thinktecture.Blazor/src/Thinktecture.Blazor.AsyncClipboard/README.md

 A Blazor wrapper for the [Async Clipboard API](https://www.w3.org/TR/clipboard-apis/).

-The Async Clipboard API allows you to copy and paste text, images and other data from or to the system's clipboard.
+The Async Clipboard API allows you to write and read text, images and other data from or to the system's clipboard.
+The supported types vary from platform to platform.

 ## Getting Started